Managing money and your mental health: how to get help if you’re in debt

 Health and income protection

 There are preventative measures too.
-At Aviva, people unable to work because of mental health issues are the largest group to claim income protection 3.
-The cover means they’re still guaranteed money coming in as they recover, and that’s useful support when mental health is one of the leading causes of absence at work in the UK 4.
+At Aviva, people unable to work because of mental health issues are the second largest group to claim income protection 2.
+The cover means they’re still guaranteed money coming in as they recover, and that’s useful support when mental health is one of the top four causes of absence at work in the UK 3.

 When it comes to treatment, mental health issues are covered with upgraded medical cover, so cost won’t be a concern for those looking to get better.
-We also have a free 24-hour stress helpline as part of its standard health insurance.
+We also have a 24-hour stress counselling helpline as part of our standard health insurance.

 To control spending, little hacks can go a long way.
 Dee explains that while she’s had no choice but to rein in her finances as she can no longer get credit, her friends help her with money management.
 “When I've got a spare £20 or £30, I give it to a close friend to keep, and she'll only give it to me in emergencies.
 But, I know everybody's not in a situation to do that.”